canercoskuun/TaskManager/README.md

 - Task filtering options ("Assigned to me" and "All tasks")

 ## Technologies Used
-- **Firebase**: Used as the backend for handling data and authentication.
 - **Firebase Authentication**: Allows secure login and user registration with email and password.
 - **Firestore Database**: Used for real-time data synchronization, task management, and sorting.